UNISvalbard/KHO-datautils/README.md

 # KHO-datautils
-An eclectic collection of small scripts for sorting out data
+An eclectic collection of small scripts for sorting out data from auroral imagers, photometers et al.